rn4ir/checkAlexa/README.md

 #### Purpose

 The purpose of this script is to download the first million ranked websites, [ranked as per Alexa](https://www.alexa.com/topsites).
 It then, by default, lists the first 50 websites, sorted by rank.
-It can also accept various arguments for various tasks like:
+The script can also accept various arguments for various tasks like:

 - Display the first 'n' websites, sorted by rank.
 - Save the first 'n' websites, sorted by rank, to an output file.